| 2025/2026 SEASON ●Premier League ●League Cup ●FA Cup ●Friendly | ||||||||||||||||||||||

 dominating possession but showing very little urgency until

 falling behind following a goalkeeping blunder.
-Bogle
+Bogle forced

-were passed up so there was an air of inevitability about the
+passed up so there was an air of inevitability about the

 shoot-out outcome, if not that it would be concluded in just six